1. BOOK ONE OF OUR COTTAGES

 As part of making your booking you will need to provide some personal information to us about you and your party – for example we will see your contact details, any medical information you share with us and your banking details as part of payment.
 Legally we are the data controller of this personal data.
 We will use this information in order to prepare the cottage for you, for our internal administration purposes (including processing your payments) and to help us consider whether we have other holidays that you might want to take with us in the future.
 This may include sharing information with our friends where you decide to stay in their cottage.
 We will retain the information for up to 6 years after your holiday for this purpose unless you write to us at Peak Holidays, The Manse, 37, Oakdale Road, Sheffield S7 1SL.
 Other than as detailed here, we will not share this information with other organisations.

 i.
 These booking conditions together with either the booking form signed by (or the telephone or email booking request from) you and the holiday confirmation signed (or emailed to you) by us form part of a legal contract for you to hire our cottage(s).
 Some of our cottages are not owned by us but by others (“our friends”), for whom we act as a booking and letting agent.
-When you book one of our friends’ cottages we will let you know so that you are aware that the legal contract is between you, our friends and us.
-In this situation, your obligations to us (and us to you) are only in relation to bookings (including changes and cancellations and related fees), payment and handling complaints; your other obligations (and the other commitments to you) under this contract are between our friends as the owners of the cottage and you.
-Where you cause damage to our friends’ cottage, our friends may recover the costs of repair or replacement but will not be authorized to use any credit/ debit card in accordance with 13 ix) above and 18 viii) below.
+When you book one of our friends’ cottages we will let you know so that you are aware that the legal contract is between you and which of our friends.
+In this situation, you have no obligations to us (or us to you) and we are only involved acting as our friend’s agent in relation to bookings (including changes and cancellations and related fees), payment and handling complaints.
+All of your other obligations (and the other commitments to you) under this contract are between our friends as the owners of the cottage and you.
+Where you cause damage to our friends’ cottage, our friends may recover the costs of repair or replacement but will not be authorized to use any credit/ debit card in accordance with 13 ix) above and 18 viii) below, although we may do this on their behalf.

 ii.
 These booking conditions supersede any earlier booking conditions published on our website or elsewhere.
 Further updates to these booking conditions may supersede these booking conditions.